ministryofjustice/security-guidance/docs/user-access-control-policy.md

 -   `POLACP049:` Default passwords **SHALL** be managed securely and safely by privileged account users, described in the [Password Manager](password-managers.md) guidance.
 Refer to the [Privileged Account Management](privileged-account-management-guide.md) guidance for more information.
 -   `POLACP050:` All users with ownership and use of privileged accounts **SHALL** have these secured, controlled, monitored, and audited by System Administrators every month using an industry-standard Privileged Access Management \(PAM\) tool.
 Refer to the [Privileged Account Management](privileged-account-management-guide.md) guidance for more information.

-**Note:** Privileged access rights provide a Technical user or a Service Provider with an enhanced level of access to the MoJ's information systems, compared to a General user.
+**Note:** Privileged user access rights provide a Technical user or a Service Provider with an enhanced level of access to the MoJ's information systems, compared to a General user.
 This can include the authorisation to configure networks or systems, provision and configure accounts and cloud instances, and so on.

 ### Management of Secret Authentication Information of Users